|Guide||♦||303 Triplogs||48 Topics|

-From the cafe, it is a about 2 plus miles downhill to the campground.
+From the cafe, it is about 2 plus miles downhill to the campground.
 You walk along a dirt road.
 About 1.2 miles down the road from the cafe, you see a waterfall to your left.
-If you look upriver just a bit, you see another waterfall coming out of a cliff that is covered with trees.
-Both of these are wide, relatively short falls - about 50ft.
+If you look upriver just a bit, you see another waterfall coming out of a cliff covered with trees.
+Both of these are wide, relatively shortfalls - about 50ft.
 These are new waterfalls since the epic flood of 17 AUG 2008 that rearranged things down here.
-These new falls are quite lovely and the running blue-green water is fantastic.
-Prior to the flood, there was a waterfall in this general area known as Navajo Falls.
-The flood changed the waterflow, and now Navajo Falls is dry.
-The Havasupais are doing quite a bit of restoration work in this general area: roadwork, erosion control, etc..
-About a mile from the road viewpoint of these two new falls, you come upon the top of Havasu Falls.
+These new falls are quite lovely, and the running blue-green water is fantastic.
+Before the flood, there was a waterfall in this general area known as Navajo Falls.
+The flood changed the water flow, and now Navajo Falls is dry.
+The Havasupai are doing quite a bit of restoration work in this general area: roadwork, erosion control, etc..
+About a mile from these two new falls' road viewpoint, you come upon the top of Havasu Falls.
 Havasu Falls is about 90 feet.
 The road takes you steeply to the left of Havasu Falls, and you get a pretty good view of it as you head down toward the campground, which you reach in about 1/2 a mile.
 You can access Havasu Falls via a trail that connects with the main road.
-Prior to the flood, Havasu Falls had two plumes; now it has one.
-Since the floods washed away the travertine reefs at the base of Havasu Falls, a new artificial reef has been put in place and travertine is slowly starting to form again.
+Before the flood, Havasu Falls had two plumes; now it has one.
+Since the floods washed away the travertine reefs at the base of Havasu Falls, a new artificial reef has been put in place, and travertine is slowly starting to form again.
 The reef creates a large pool at the base of Havasu Falls.

 Mooney Falls & Beaver Falls: The Heart of the Matter